rossng/rossng.github.io/_cv_entries/2015-06-just-eat.md

   - REST
 ---

 I worked as a C#/.NET developer for International Engineering.
-I spent a few weeks researching possible integration of Amazon Machine Learning into the JUST EAT platform, after which I joined in with day-to-day sprint work.
-My colleague and I won one category of the JUST EAT Hackathon after writing a new API endpoint and building a Pebble app (using PebbleJS) to display stats from it.
+I spent a few weeks researching possible integration of Amazon Machine Learning into the Just Eat platform, after which I joined in with day-to-day sprint work.
+My colleague and I won part of the Just Eat Hackathon with a Pebble smartwatch app.